 Being drop-in, tank ready that does not require engine modifications

 SynSel fuel is an environmentally responsible replacement for traditional fossil-based fuels.
-The fuels meet diesel ASTM D-975-11 and gasoline ASTM D-4814-10b (except for octane) specifications.
-It also qualifies for US incentives and tax credits (e.g., RINs, Low Carbon Fuel Standard (LCFS), renewable fuel manufacturing and blender tax credits).
-Refiners and distributors will likely blend SynSel fuel with 10% ethanol prior to sale to meet the octane spec and maximize incentives.
+The fuels meet diesel ASTM D-975-11 and gasoline ASTM D-4814 specifications.
+It also qualifies for US incentives and tax credits such as RINs, Low Carbon Fuel Standard, renewable fuel manufacturing & blender tax credits.